Pyroglyph/unidark/README.md

 4. Click 'OK'.
 5. Try using Unidark again.

 Is something else not working right?
 Are you getting cryptic error messages?
 [Create an issue](https://github.com/Pyroglyph/unidark/issues/new) about it!
-Make sure it's reproducible!
-Make sure to include the version of Unity you're using too, otherwise I won't be able to help.
+Make sure it's reproducible and remember to include the version of Unity you're using, otherwise I won't be able to help.